alexsereno/letters/src/content/blog/xcode-previews.md

 ## Other common pitfalls in the Preview Environment

-As stated above, a lot of times you have a view that can has a child view with a dependency in the environment.
+As stated above, a lot of times you have a view that has a child view with a dependency in the environment.
 If you don't add the .previewEnvironment() to the parent view's preview, its going to crash.

 ```swift
 struct MyViewA: View {